 Freedom in the Age of the Dimming Truth

-Truth, and our relation to it, occurs in the overlapping region of the Venn diagram that we use to describe the TOK course and is present in what we refer to as our ways of knowing.
-Truth, knowledge and freedom are interconnected and how we conceive them determines how we conceive of ourselves as human beings.
+Truth, knowledge and freedom are interconnected, and how we conceive them determines how we conceive of ourselves as human beings.

-It is in the overlapping region of the Venn diagram, that area intersecting our personal and shared knowledge, that the things which we know come to presence for us.
+How do the things that we know come to presence for us?
 To presence here means to let the thing stand opposed to us as object.
 When the thing is placed in this way, the thing that stands opposed must traverse that open region of opposedness and yet must maintain its stand as a thing and show itself as something standing opposed.
 This appearing of the thing in the open region of opposedness takes place within the open region, the openness of which is not first created by the presencing of the thing but rather is entered into and taken over as a domain of relatedness or what we have come to call an area of knowledge, how we have come to define the things.
 The relation of the presentative statement (the proposition) to the thing, what we say about the thing, is accomplished through that way of knowing which originally and always comes to prevail as our comportment toward the thing.
 We have already indicated that, today, this comportment is Reason or a type of reason that is distinguished by “logic” and the concepts that are derived from logic.
 But all of our ways of knowing and our comportments towards the things are distinguished by the fact that, standing in the open region, they adhere to something already opened up as such.
 What is opened up in this way was experienced early in Western thinking by the Greeks as “what is present” and for a long time has been named “being.”
 What, then, is the relation of freedom to knowledge and to truth?

 Freedom is not to be understood as human caprice, nor does it rest on or in what is considered to be “convenient” within the social contexts predominating at any time.
 The essence of freedom is truth; and truth’s essence is freedom.
 Paradoxically, both involve an “owingness” and an “indebtedness“; and at times what is owed and what we are indebted to is not “convenient” for us in any way.
 This is what the Greeks referred to as “justice”; it is what we are “fitted for” as full human beings.
 To make a simple statement about it: we “owe” it to our children to leave the earth as a habitable planet for them and so we must take action against climate change and the threat of nuclear war.
 This “owingness” is an example of our indebtedness to the “otherness” that is other human beings (and potential human beings) as individuals and as a species, and to the earth and what is upon it, since the earth is “good” for us and to us in some way even if we believe only for our survival as a species.